relaycorp/ddos-report/src/content/docs/systems/authenticated.md

 ---

 For the purposes of this document, an _authenticated system_ is one where the server requires users (humans and/or bots) to [authenticate](../mitigations/authentication);
-examples include APIs and VPN protocols.
+examples include APIs and VPN servers.
 We consider [server-to-server interfaces in federated systems](federated.md) and [public goods](public-goods.md) separately.

 ## Mitigations available to operators